 Promoting Patient and Practitioner Health

-The Planetree philosophy filters all decisions through three focused lenses – Empowerment, Dignity and Compassion – with an underlying focus on safety, effectiveness, and well-being for patients and caregivers.
-Embracing this human-centered approach helps hospitals reimagine the healing experience and negotiate the challenges associated with the rapidly changing healthcare arena.
+The Planetree philosophy filters all design decisions through three focused lenses – Empowerment, Dignity and Compassion.
+Embracing this human-centered approach helps hospitals reimagine the healing experience and negotiate the challenges of the rapidly changing healthcare arena.
+More

 New York University